bkw777/peeko/README.md

 A version with the txu0104 level shifters built in.

 The VREF jumper lets you select either 3v3 or 5v inputs,
-or you can supply VREF from the target to the VREF pin for 1v8 or 2v5 etc.
+or you can supply 1.1v to 5.5v VREF from the target to the VREF pin for 1v8 or 2v5 etc.
-The datasheet for TXU0104 say the valid range is 1.1v to 5.5v.

 ![](PCB/out/peeko+.jpg)
 ![](HOUSING/out/peeko+_housing.png)